 What Actually Works

 If you want the benefits people associate with juicing, eat the produce instead.
-The strategies are obvious but worth stating clearly.
+The strategies are obvious but worth stating clearly because the marketing has muddied them.

 The Real Solution